 - 1 teaspoon lemon juice

 - 2 sheets of pre-made or homemade puff pastry

-- approximately 2 Tablespoons of sugar for sprinkling
+- 2 Tablespoons granulated sugar, for sprinkling

 - In a large bowl, combine the apples, brown sugar, cornstarch, cinnamon, and lemon juice.

 - In a large saute pan over medium heat, cook the mixture for about 2 minutes.